 Modern conveniences such as water, flush toilets and shower buildings are closed during the winter months.

-A nonrefundable cancellation fee will be charged for each reservation cancelled, $5.00 for each reservation cancelled online and $7.00 for each reservation cancelled through the call center (1-877-427-2757).
+Reservation Cancellation Policies A nonrefundable cancellation fee will be charged for each reservation cancelled, $6.00 for each reservation cancelled online and $7.00 for each reservation cancelled through the call center (1-877-427-2757) or online.

 Cabin, Lodge, Shelter Cancellations

-A nonrefundable change fee of $5 applies to each reservation item which is changed.
-All reservation changes must go through the call center (1-877-427-2757).
+Change Policy A nonrefundable change fee ($5 for online and $6.50 through call center) applies to each reservation item which is changed.
+All reservation changes must go through the call center (1-877-427-2757) or online.

 The last day to change a camping reservation is 4 days prior to arrival if paying by credit card and 21 days prior to arrival if paying by check/money order.
 The last day to change a cabin, lodge or shelter reservation is 15 days prior to the arrival date.